WaleedAslam/Clean-Architecture/README.md

 # Clean Architecture

-A starting point for Clean Architecture with ASP.NET Core.
-[Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) is just the latest in a series of names for the same loosely-coupled, dependency-inverted architecture.
-You will also find it named hexagonal, [ports-and-adapters](http://www.dossier-andreas.net/software_architecture/ports_and_adapters.html), or [onion architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/).
+A beginning stage for Clean Architecture with ASP.NET Core.
+Clean Architecture is only the most recent in a progression of names for the equivalent approximately coupled, reliance transformed design.
+You will likewise discover it named hexagonal, ports-and-connectors, or onion design.

 ## Give a Star! :star:
 If you like or are using this project to learn or start your solution, please give it a star.
 Thanks!

 # Goals

-The goal of this repository is to provide a basic solution structure that can be used to build Domain-Driven Design (DDD)-based or simply well-factored, SOLID applications using .NET Core.
+The objective of this archive is to give a fundamental arrangement structure that can be utilized to construct Domain-Driven Design (DDD)- based or essentially well-calculated, SOLID applications utilizing .NET Core.

 # Design Decisions and Dependencies

-The goal of this sample is to provide a fairly bare-bones starter kit for new projects.
-It does not include every possible framework, tool, or feature that a particular enterprise application might benefit from.
-Its choices of technology for things like data access are rooted in what is the most common, accessible technology for most business software developers using Microsoft's technology stack.
-It doesn't (currently) include extensive support for things like logging, monitoring, or analytics, though these can all be added easily.
-Below is a list of the technology dependencies it includes, and why they were chosen.
-Most of these can easily be swapped out for your technology of choice, since the nature of this architecture is to support modularity and encapsulation.
+The objective of this example is to give a genuinely stripped down starter pack for new activities.
+It does exclude each conceivable system, instrument, or highlight that a specific endeavor application may profit by.
+Its decisions of innovation for things like information get to are established in what is the most well-known, available innovation for most business programming engineers utilizing Microsoft's innovation stack.
+It doesn't (as of now) incorporate broad help for things like logging, observing, or examination, however these would all be able to be included effectively.
+The following is a rundown of the innovation conditions it incorporates, and why they were picked.
+The majority of these can without much of a stretch be swapped out for your innovation of decision, since the idea of this engineering is to help seclusion and embodiment or Encapsulation.

 ## The Core Project

-The Core project is the center of the Clean Architecture design, and all other project dependencies should point toward it.
-As such, it has very few external dependencies.
-The one exception in this case is the `System.Reflection.TypeExtensions` package, which is used by `ValueObject` to help implement its `IEquatable<>` interface.
-The Core project should include things like:
+The Core venture is the focal point of the Clean Architecture structure, and all other task conditions should point toward it.
+In that capacity, it has not many outer conditions.
+The one special case for this situation is the System.Reflection.TypeExtensions bundle, which is utilized by ValueObject to help execute its IEquatable<> interface.
+The Core task ought to incorporate things like:
 - Entities
 - Aggregates
 - Domain Events